DaveVodrazka/starknet-dapp-demo/README.md

 npm run dev
 ```

-You should see _localhost_ address, where the app is running, in your terminal. _Ctrl + click_ the link or copy/paste it into your browser.

-If you see a website with Starknet logo and name all is working as intended, happy hacking!
+Now go to [http://localhost:3000/](http://localhost:3000/).
+If you see a website with Starknet logo and name, all is working as intended, happy hacking!

 ### Final dApp